Zahara (South African musician)

-Bulelwa Mkutukana, best known by her stage name Zahara, is a South African singer and songwriter born on November 9, 1987.
+Bulelwa Mkutukana (9 November 1987 – 11 December 2023), known by her stage name Zahara, was a South African singer, songwriter and guitarist.
+Her music was classified loosely as "Afro-soul", and she sang in Xhosa, her native language, as well as in English.

 After signing a record deal with TS Records, Mkutukana's debut album, Loliwe (2011), went double platinum.
 Her second album, Phendula (2013), produced three chart-topping singles "Phendula", "Impilo", and "Stay".
 Zahara's third album, Country Girl (2015), was certified triple platinum.
 Following her departure from TS Records, she signed a record deal with Warner Music.
-Her fourth album, Mgodi (2017), was her best-selling album and was certified platinum.

-Her fifth album, Nqaba Yam (2021), peaked at number 1 on iTunes.
+Her fourth album, Mgodi (2017), was her best-selling album and was certified platinum, while her fifth album, Nqaba Yam (2021), peaked at number 1 on iTunes.

-Her accolades include 17 South African Music Awards, three Metro FM Awards, and one Nigeria Entertainment Awards.
+Her accolades included seventeen South African Music Awards, three Metro FM Awards, and one Nigeria Entertainment Award.
 Zahara was on the 2020 list of the BBC's 100 Women.
 She appeared as a guest judge on the seventeenth season of Idols South Africa in 2021.

 Early life

-Zahara was born 'Bulelwa Mkutukana' in the Phumlani Informal Settlement outside of East London in Eastern Cape, South Africa.
-She lived there with her parents Nokhaya and Mlamli Mkutukana, and is the sixth of seven children.
-Zahara started singing in her school's choir when she was six years old, and at the age of nine she was asked to join the senior choir because of her strong voice.
-Her stage name means "blooming flower".
-As a child, she was known by the nickname "Spinach".
+Born as Bulelwa Mkutukana in the Phumlani Informal Settlement of East London in Eastern Cape, South Africa, Zahara was raised there with her parents Nokhaya and Mlamli Mkutukana, the sixth of seven children.
+Zahara started singing in her school's choir when she was six years old, becoming the lead singer there, and at the age of nine, she was asked to join the senior choir because of her strong voice.
+Her stage name means "blooming flower" in Arabic.
+As a child, she was known by the nickname "Spinach" after her love of vegetables.

 Career

-Zahara's music is classified loosely as "Afro-soul" and she sings in her native language, Xhosa, as well as in English.
+Zahara's music is classified loosely as "Afro-soul" and she sang in her native language, Xhosa, as well as in English.
 Her music has been described as a mixture of styles popularized by Tracy Chapman and India Arie.

 Zahara started her career busking on the streets of East London.
 She was signed to the label TS Records by TK Nciza.